EskoSalaka/mtgtools/README.md

 these non-digit characters, the remaining numbers will be in the numerical version of the attribute.
 If nothing is left after stripping, the numerical version will be 0.

+Another difference between Scryfall and mtgio is that in mtgio API attribute names are in camelCase style.
+For the purpose of consistency, the attributes in this software are transformed into snake_case which makes many of the attributes identical to the ones in Scryfall.
+For example, the attribute `manaCost` from mtgio has been changed to `mana_cost` which is the same as in Scryfall.

 For more information on what attributes cards have, read https://scryfall.com/docs/api/cards for Scryfall card objects and https://docs.magicthegathering.io/#api_v1cards_list for magicthegathering.io card objects.